JamyJones/Pastebin2/paste.md

-Here's a professional resume tailored for a dishwasher position.
-You can fill in your personal information and any specific experiences you have.
+Here's a resume tailored for a dishwasher position, highlighting relevant skills and experiences:

 ---